skjolber/json-log-filter/README.md

     * keep within max log-statement size
        * GCP: [256 KB](https://cloud.google.com/logging/quotas)
        * Azure: 32 KB

 Features:

  * Truncate large text values
  * Mask (anonymize) scalar values like String, Number, Boolean and so on.
  * Remove (prune) whole subtrees
+ * Truncate large documents
  * Skip or speed up filtering for remainder of document after a number of anonymize and/or prune hits

- * Truncate large documents
+The library contains multiple filter implementations as to accommodate combinations of the above features with as little overhead as possible.
+The equivalent filters are also implemented using Jackson.

+In addition, the library contains a Logbook module for efficient request-/response-logging. __By leveraging the databinding as input to the request-logging,__

+ * the fast log filters can be used whenever databinding is successful, and
+ * the request JSON payload can be appended as raw content to structured logging output.

+This means __instead of parsing the input document two or three times using Jackson, parsing once + a fast filtering is usually sufficient.__ Request logging still happens before the REST controller is invoked.

 Bugs, feature suggestions and help requests can be filed with the [issue-tracker].